 When the clear liquid has turned white, divide the candy into an equal number of portions; these will be your canes.
 Twist a white stick and a red one around each other, then roll on wax paper or greased surface to smooth out surface.
 Form the sticks into canes and set it on the oiled surface to harden.
 Repeat until they all candy has been used.

 No time to make your own?
-You can sweeten any holiday gathering by sending a nostalgic gift basket of candy like those offered at www.retro-sweet.co.uk.
-Each basket contains an assortment of familiar and well-loved candies guaranteed to please everyone from little kids to the most Grinch-y adult.
+You can sweeten any holiday gathering by ordering a nostalgic gift basket of candy online.